 Qtrade and Questrade are two of the best online brokerage platforms in Canada.
-Both companies are highly rated and offer self-directed investors an opportunity to be in direct control of their investments while saving on fees.
+Both companies are positively rated and offer self-directed investors an opportunity to be in direct control of their investments while saving on fees.

 Questrade is the largest independent discount broker in the country and is my top choice when considering a stockbroker for experienced investors.